Avoiding Graphic Installation Disasters

 Tips and tricks to help keep your projects running smoothly.

-When it comes to wide-format projects, a significant number of them don’t end when the print comes off the machine.
-Whether it’s a vehicle wrap, wallcoverings, billboards, or signage, installation is very likely the last step of the process.
+Whether it’s a vehicle wrap, wallcovering, billboard, or signage, installation is very likely the last step of a wide-format production process.

-But while you can control the prepress and the print side of production fairly reliably using automation and clearly-defined processes, installation is a different kind of beast.
-Every location will be different, with different considerations that can help — or hurt — the process.
-So, what can you do ahead of time to avoid an installation disaster when you arrive on site?
+But while PSPs can control the prepress and the print side of production reliably using automation and clearly-defined processes, installation is a different variable.
+Every location is different, with different considerations that can help — or hurt — the process.
+What can be done ahead of time to avoid an installation disaster when arriving on site?
+Here are five tips to make sure the process goes as smoothly as possible for print service providers (PSPs).

-Fadi Ballut, president of Applied Graphics & Signs, and a PDAA Training and Certification instructor, notes that poor planning is one of the number one mistakes he sees causing failed installations.
+Fadi Ballut, president of Applied Graphics & Signs, and a PDAA Training and Certification instructor, notes that poor planning is the No. 1 mistake he sees causing failed installations.
 “The most common mistake is inadequate planning during the execution phase of both printing and installation,” he notes.
 “This often includes failing to account for site-specific variables, such as surface textures, lighting conditions, and environmental factors, which can all impact the final appearance and durability of the graphics.”

-If you want to ensure installation will go smoothly without unexpected hiccups, then it is better to over-plan than to not have enough data.
+To ensure installation goes smoothly, it is better to over-plan than to not have enough data.

 2. Communicate